nikitavoloboev/data/tv-series/tv-series.md

 - [Awesome TV Series](https://github.com/learn-anything/tv-series#readme)
 - [SickChill](https://github.com/SickChill/SickChill) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 - [TV Series recommendations](https://michael.stapelberg.ch/series/)
+- [Catch](https://github.com/mipstian/catch) - Mac application that runs in the menu bar, and will automatically download episodes found in your ShowRSS feed using your favorite BitTorrent client.